 Here's what winning looked like after 2008.
 The financial system collapsed.
 The government bailed out the banks.
 And then, over the next few years, The Number recovered.
 The economy grew.
 The charts went up.
 Politicians took victory laps.

-Ninety-one percent.
+Ninety-five percent.
 The economy "recovered," and almost all of the recovery went to people who were already rich.
 The typical worker saw almost nothing.
 But The Number said growth.
 The Number said we were okay.

 The Economic Policy Institute tracks a stark divergence: since 1979, productivity in America has risen about sixty percent, while wages for typical workers have risen about sixteen percent.11 The gap between what workers produce and what they get paid has been growing for forty-five years.
 And every time someone complains, someone else points to The Number and says the economy is fine.